Don Sidlowski – Civic/Government Strategist

 In memory of his late wife who passed in May of 2014, Don has established the Ginny Sidlowski Applied Education Foundation, known simply as Ginny’s Gift, to fund educational programs in the areas of epilepsy, autism and Fab Labs.

 Don is an Eagle Scout, a NESA Life Member, a member of the NESA Legacy Society, a James E. West Fellow, a Vigil Honor Member in the Order of the Arrow, has earned a Master Degree and is pursuing his Doctorate in the College of Commissioner Science.
 He serves as a volunteer for the Crystal Lake District and Chairman of the NESA Committee for Samoset Council B.S.A. in Northern Wisconsin.
-He also serves as a volunteer on-air host for The Polka Show on WXPR 91.7 FM Rhinelander on Saturday mornings from 9 until Noon.
+As an active Lions club member, he has held every officer position at the local and zone level and was Lion of the Year in 2008.
+He serves as a volunteer on-air host for The Polka Show, Swing Shift and Open Turntable on WXPR 91.7 FM Rhinelander.